bennygdev/rewwwind/README.md

     - Ability to register normally or with google
         - Username suggestions when setting username
     - Ability to login normally or with google
+    - Two-Factor Authentication (2FA) via email.
+Users can activate and deactivate 2FA via settings.
+6 Digit code is provided for verification.
     - Default identicon profile picture generation for new registered Accounts
     - Reset password functionality using flask mail, with secure token URL
 - Manage Accounts